flaport/home/.github/readme.md

 adding (with the `-f` flag) and commiting a file to the repository, it will be tracked.

+## Installation instructions

+Please follow the steps outlined in the [first install readme](../.first_install/readme.md). **Please follow these steps carefully to make sure all programs are correctly installed.**

 ## Folders

 ### [.config](../.config)